President Jimmy Carter State Funeral Procession

 |Downloads:

-This work, President Jimmy Carter State Funeral Procession [Image 5 of 5], by LCpl David Brandes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, President Jimmy Carter State Funeral Procession, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.